mikedeboer/shield-search-nudges/README.md

 ## Data Collected / Telemetry Pings

-Measure:

-* Button (BrowserAction) usage.

-See [TELEMETRY.md](./docs/TELEMETRY.md) for more details on what pings are sent by this add-on.
+See [TELEMETRY.md](./docs/TELEMETRY.md) for more details on what pings are sent by this addon.

 ## Analyzing data